RHReynolds/rprojecttemplate/README.md

 # Acknowledgements

-This package was inspired by the [`prodigenr`](https://github.com/rostools/prodigenr) package, thus be sure to cite it if you use this `R` package.
+This package was heavily inspired by the [`prodigenr`](https://github.com/rostools/prodigenr) package, thus be sure to cite it if you use this `R` package.